yao-laboratory/metaIMP/README.md

 Users can also submit jobs by requesting time on the OSG servers.
 This method may be time consuming as resources are limited on OSG.

+4) For users from University of Nebrasaka, Lincoln: You can submit a job for metaIMP using the Holland Computing Center's resources.
+We have provided examples for these jobs in the 'EXAMPLE' folder.
 ---------------------------------------------------------------------------------------